tugberkugurlu/go-bloggy/web/posts/2011/2011-12-30_14-28-00_asp-net-mvc-code-review-sharp2-a-way-of-working-with-html-select-element-aka-dropdownlist-in-asp-net-mvc.md

 ---
 title: 'ASP.NET MVC Code Review #2 - A Way of Working with Html Select Element (AKA DropDownList) In ASP.NET MVC'
+abstract: 'This is the #2 of the series of blog posts which is about some core scenarios on ASP.NET MVC: A Way of Working with Html Select Element (AKA DropDownList) In ASP.NET MVC'
 created_at: 2011-12-30 14:28:00 +0000 UTC
 tags:
 - ASP.Net